thednp/fetch-library-data/llm/sveltejs-kit.md

 Skew protection[](#Skew-protection)
 -----------------------------------

 When a new version of your app is deployed, assets belonging to the previous version may no longer be accessible.
 If a user is actively using your app when this happens, it can cause errors when they navigate — this is known as _version skew_.
 SvelteKit mitigates this by detecting errors resulting from version skew and causing a hard reload to get the latest version of the app, but this will cause any client-side state to be lost.
-(You can also proactively mitigate it by observing the [`updated`]($app-stores#updated) store value, which tells clients when a new version has been deployed.)
+(You can also proactively mitigate it by observing [`updated.current`]($app-state#updated) from `$app/state`, which tells clients when a new version has been deployed.)

 [Skew protection](https://vercel.com/docs/deployments/skew-protection) is a Vercel feature that routes client requests to their original deployment.
 When a user visits your app, a cookie is set with the deployment ID, and any subsequent requests will be routed to that deployment for as long as skew protection is active.
-When they reload the page, they will get the newest deployment.
-(The `updated` store is exempted from this behaviour, and so will continue to report new deployments.)
+When they reload the page, they will get the newest deployment. (`updated.current` is exempted from this behaviour, and so will continue to report new deployments.)
 To enable it, visit the Advanced section of your project settings on Vercel.

 Cookie-based skew protection comes with one caveat: if a user has multiple versions of your app open in multiple tabs, requests from older versions will be routed to the newer one, meaning they will fall back to SvelteKit’s built-in skew protection.